 Consider going in on a street wide garage sale with your neighbours, so that more than one house is having a garage sale in your area.
 Not only can you share any advertising costs but you may attract more bargain hunters as it’s convenient for them to head to one area for their shopping.

 Get involved in the Garage Sale Trail, held across Australia in October every year.
-Last year, over 350,000 people were involved in the Garage Sale Trail, and the event garnered national media coverage!
+In 2018, close to 350,000 people took part!

 Image source: exodrill.com